Just-/KZPMusicKeyboard/README.md

 	keyboard.sendNoteOff = YES;
 	keyboard.allowSpelling = NO;
 	keyboard.chordDetection = YES;
-	keyboard.chordSensitivity = 20.0f; // Milliseconds.
+	keyboard.chordSensitivity = 20; // milliseconds.
 When a chord is detected, all its notes are delivered in a single pitch data object. keyboard.useDurationControls = NO;
 	keyboard.useLocalAudio = YES;
 	keyboard.allowDismiss = NO;